Fundamentals of Blockchain technology

 The network of nodes is made up of computers that validate and verify each transaction to ensure that they are correct and legitimate before being added to the block.

-Consensus algorithms allow the majority of nodes to agree on the state of the chain, ensuring that only valid transactions are recorded.
+Consensus algorithms allow most nodes to agree on the state of the chain, ensuring that only valid transactions are recorded.

 This system distributes trust among multiple participants, eliminating the need for a central authority and increasing overall security.